michaelduong/Post/README.md

     * Capture the request URL from the `Post`'s `.endpoint` property.
     * Call the `NetworkController` `performRequestforURL` function.
 Passing the request URL, .PUT HTTP method, and the `post.jsonData` for the body.
     * Check for errors.
 Check the included API documentation for details on catching errors from the Post API.
-        * note: You can use `NSString(data: data!, encoding: NSUTF8StringEncoding)` to capture and print a readable representation of the returned data.
+        * note: You can use `String(data: data!, encoding: .utf8)` to capture and print a readable representation of the returned data.
 Because of the quirks of this specific API, you will want to check this string to see if the returned data indicates an error.
     * If there are no errors, log the success and the response to the console.
     * After posting to the API, call `fetchPosts` to load the new `Post` and any other new `Post` objects from the server.